 - Configure Magento 1 to Use Redis as the Session Storage

-NB: If you're using a Magento version later than 1.8.x, you can skip this extension.
-Magento 1.8 and bigger ship with a built-in Redis module included.
+NB: If you're using a Magento version later than 1.8.x, you can use the built-in Redis module as described above.

 Follow these steps to change your caching backend to Redis: